d2l-ai/d2l-en/chapter_introduction/index.md

 and abstract categories) may be too complicated, requiring thousands or millions of computations and following unknown principles.
-As in image recognition,
-the steps to perform a task
-often lie beyond our conscious understanding, even when our subconscious cognitive processes can execute the task with ease.
+In the case of image recognition, the precise steps required to perform the task lie beyond our conscious understanding, even though our subconscious cognitive processes execute the task effortlessly.

 *Machine learning* is the study of algorithms